dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 **How to set up Managed Data Sources**

+Managed Data Sources are available only for paid plans.

-As an Admin, go to ⚙️ > `Data Sources` > Managed Data Sources > Select the desired Managed Data Sources and click `Activate` > Authenticate your account and select the data you wish to synchronize with Dust.
+As an Admin, go to 🗝️ Admin > `Data Sources` > Managed Data Sources > Select the desired Managed Data Sources and click `Connect` > Authenticate your account and select the data you wish to synchronize with Dust.

-As an Admin, go to `Settings` and then select `Automatically select this Data Source for assistant queries` if you want the assistant to default to using the DataSource for answers.
+If you want the @dust assistant to default to using specific DataSource for answers, as an Admin, go to `Settings` inside the chosen Managed Data Sources then select "Make this Data Source available to the @dust assistant" below `Availability to @dust`.

 ##Slack